 One of the most common and costly rental scams involves someone sending money (usually a security deposit) before ever seeing the home or meeting the landlord or tenant.

-- Don’t pay deposits or application fees until you've physically toured the property or had a verified virtual walkthrough.
+• Don’t pay deposits or application fees until you've physically toured the property or had a verified virtual walkthrough conducted by a legitimate agent.

-- Be cautious of landlords who are “out of town” or push you to pay quickly without allowing a visit.
+• Be cautious of landlords who are "out of town" or apply pressure for you to pay quickly without allowing a visit.

 Conclusion

 With rental scams on the rise, understanding how to spot a rental scam isn’t optional anymore.
 Share these tips with friends, fellow landlords, and tenants to help others avoid costly traps!
 Want more expert insights on tenant screening, lease tips, and rental safety?
-Explore the LeaseRunner blog for practical advice and updates every landlord should know.
+Visit the LeaseRunner website for practical advice and updates every landlord should know.

 FAQs